Home >

 - A+ PowerPoint Rubric, University of Wisconsin, Stout.
 Suggested for self-assessment and peer feedback.

-- Project Presentation PowerPoint Evaluation Form, open-ended, question-based form from Westfield State College.
+- Presentation Evaluation Form, form from Texas A&M.

 - Scoring Power Points - by Jamie McKensie, From Now On: The Educational Technology Journal, Vol 10|No 1|September|2000 - article with useful guidelines for creating compelling and persuasive presentations, "antidotes for Powerpoint poisoning."